 Cons

 Usage limits are a real friction point.
 This is Claude’s biggest weakness.
 Even Pro subscribers report hitting rate limits within 15–30 minutes of heavy Opus usage.
-Anthropic has been working to address this (including a temporary double-usage promotion through March 28, 2026), but the limits remain tighter than ChatGPT Plus for many workflows.
+Anthropic has been gradually increasing limits over time, but they remain tighter than ChatGPT Plus for many workflows.
+The Max plan ($200/month) offers significantly higher limits for power users.

 No image or video generation.
 Claude can analyze images but can’t create them.
 If you need AI-generated images, videos, or visual content, you’ll need a separate tool.
 ChatGPT includes DALL-E and Sora; Claude includes neither.